JaywongWang/DenseVideoCaptioning/README.md

 ### Results

 [Deprecated] The predicted results for val/test set can be found [here](https://drive.google.com/drive/folders/1KZfzoTV3qqtnzALwZgd5IU5BRkj69SZ8?usp=sharing).

 The pre-trained model and validation prediction can be found [here](https://drive.google.com/drive/folders/1qeH5r5XEabkcQDJ25unSCvEUziRleN80?usp=sharing).
 On validation set the model obtained 9.77 METEOR score using evaluate_old.py and 5.42 METEOR score using evaluate.py.
+On test set the model obtained 4.49 METEOR score returned by the ActivityNet server.

 ### Dependencies